zhibirc/ptt/README.md

 - try to eliminate dead code;

-- breaking a bigger function into smaller pieces could help to reduce compilation time;
+- breaking a bigger function into smaller pieces could help to reduce compilation time.
+In addition, ability of _inlining_ (i.e. replacing a function call site with the body of the callee), for example, in **Crankshaft** (**V8** optimizing compiler), depends on the amount of characters in a function or callback, which is equal 600 (maximum source size in bytes considered for a single _inlining_) by default.
+There is an option for **Node V8** called `--max_inlined_source_size` (you can tweak it).
+Latter is especially important for callable objects that are called repeatedly;

 - only some patterns in `arguments` usage are supported for optimized code (at least in **V8**):